rpearce/robertwpearce.com/posts/2020-02-14-javascript-write-a-functional-programming-style-map-function.md

 // "[object Object]"
 ```

-We then use our new `mapObj` function whose signature is
+We then use our new `mapObj` function, and its signature is

 ```haskell
 mapObj :: (a -> b) -> { k: a } -> { k: b }